Heat Transfer

 conduction-heat-transferWhen two objects with different temperatures come in contact with each other, the heat is transferred from the hot object towards the cold object.
 This happens due to the collision of the molecules at the contact area of two objects.

 In solids, molecules of hot objects vibrate more frequently than cold objects.
 When hot and cold objects come in contact with each other, their molecules collide.
 As a result, the collisions of molecules transfer the energy from the hot object to cold object.
 This transfer of thermal energy continues until hot and cold objects reach the same temperature.
-For example, when you boil water on a gas stove, the heat is conducted to the pot from fire.
+For example, when you boil water on a gas stove, the heat is conducted to the pot from Fire.

 Convection